Home > Living and Working Well > Healthy Lifestyles > Physical activity

 Current services in relation to need

 A number of core sport and physical activity programmes and services are provided to support the needs identified locally.
 The Active Blackpool Exercise Referral Programme provides a pathway to support individuals to lead a healthier lifestyle through sport and physical activity.
 The programme allows GP's and practice nurses to refer individuals who they have identified would benefit from leading a healthier lifestyle.
-The programme provides a range of activities and opportunities and received 1,270 referrals and more than 65,000 attendances in 2018/19.

 The School Games programme is a national initiative aimed at increasing the range and quality of sport and physical activity opportunities and competition for children and young people in primary and secondary education.
 The programme provides a broad range of opportunities and engaged 14,913 individuals in 2019/20.